 • A chest x-ray to check your heart, blood vessels and lungs.

 • Blood tests to check levels of fats, cholesterol, sugar, and proteins in your blood.
 If tests show that you are likely to have CAD, other tests or procedures may be done to treat the disease.
-The goal is to improve blood flow to your heart muscle and decrease your risk of heart attack.
+The goal is to improve blood flow to your heart muscle and decrease your risk of a heart attack.
 Treatment may include:

 • A low-fat diet